cdebortoli/EasyJson-Swift/README.md

     var aircrafts = easyJsonSharedInstance.analyzeJsonArray(aircraftArray, forClass: Aircraft.classForCoder()) as Aircraft[]

-To convert a NSmanagedObject in a Dictionary which is ready for JSON Serialization:
+To convert a NSmanagedObject in a Dictionary which is ready for JSON Serialization, call the NSManagedObject method named "getEasyJson".

-TODO
+     func getEasyJson(relationshipClassesToIgnore:String[] = String[]()) -> Dictionary <String, AnyObject>{

+In parameter of this method, you can pass the string representations of Class which will be ignored during the parsing.
+The EasyJson Framework use this array parameter with the recursive call to avoid infinite loops.

 ##How to test it